The Block Label Dialog is used to specify the text displayed on the activity blocks and tooltips in the Gantt Chart.

-This box lists all of the system fields that can be used to dynamically construct the display texts.
+This box lists all of the system fields that can be used to construct the display texts dynamically.
 You can drag these values one by one into the Label Box to the right to define the label.
-The fields are arranged by the system's object values such as "Job" and "Internal Activity".
+The fields are arranged by the system's object values such as "Job" and "Internal Activity."

 Displaying Attribute Values

-If you would like to display Attribute values, note that they have a special format due to the fact that there can be any number of Attributes.
-To display the Code value for an operation attribute with Attribute Name = "Size" you would enter: ResourceOperation.Attribute.Size.Code.
+If you would like to display Attribute values, note that they have a special format because there can be any number of Attributes.
+To display the Code value for an operation attribute with Attribute Name = "Size," you would enter ResourceOperation.Attribute.Size.Code.

-Note: If the Attribute name happens to contain a space then replace the space with a double-underscore.
-For example, to display the Code value for an operation attribute with Attribute Name = "Horizontal Size" you would enter: ResourceOperation.Attribute.Horizontal__Size.Code.
+Note: If the Attribute name contains a space, replace the space with a double-underscore.
+For example, to display the Code value for an operation attribute with Attribute Name = "Horizontal Size," you would enter: ResourceOperation.Attribute.Horizontal__Size.Code.

 Creating Custom Block Labels and Tooltips

-For maximum flexibility, it is possible to create a Microsoft .Net DLL to generate text to replace or append to block labels and tooltips.
-This allows for complex calculations and logic and for system objects, and even external data and programs to be used in the creation of the text.
+It is possible to create a Microsoft .Net DLL to generate text to replace or append to block labels and tooltips for maximum flexibility.
+This allows for complex calculations and logic and for system objects and even external data and programs to be used to create the text.

 - The text that is created can replace the label or tooltip or be appended to the end.

-- The dll must implement the IPTCustomGanttBlockText interface as defined in the Object Help and shown in the example below.
+- The dll must implement the IPTCustomGanttBlockText interface as defined in the Object Help and shown below.

 - The dll should be placed in the ProgramFilesUICustomizations folder on the PlanetTogether Server.

-- Note that references to the system objects in this customization may necessitate an update of the dll when a new version of the software is installed in the event that the reference objects have changed.
+- Note that references to the system objects in this customization may necessitate an update of the dll when a new version of the software is installed if the reference objects have changed.

 - As with all customizations, after adding this file to the server, the APS Updater Service needs to be restarted to load the customization and send it to clients on startup.